Sophie-Williams/tank-battle/README.md

 ## Purpose
 This is not just a game project, I've created it with two main objectives.
 * Demonstrate Cλ language (my created language) in a real project.
-* Challenge myself to build a game engine and use it in a real project before explore the game industry.
+* Challenge myself to build a game engine and use it in a real project beforing explore the game industry.

 ## Dependencies.
 * Cinder - Graphics library.